Sylius/Sylius/UPGRADE-1.13.md

             to: failed
     ```

-1. A new parameter has been added to specify the validation groups for a given promotion action.
-   If you have any custom validation groups for your promotion action, you need to add them to
-   your `config/packages/_sylius.yaml` file.
-   Additionally, if you have your own promotion action and want to add your validation groups, you can add another key
-   to the `promotion_action.validation_groups` parameter.
-   This is handled by `Sylius\Bundle\PromotionBundle\Validator\PromotionActionGroupValidator` and it resolves the groups
-   based on the type of the passed promotion action.

-    ```yaml
-    sylius_promotion:
-        promotion_action:
-            validation_groups:
-                order_percentage_discount:
-                    - 'sylius'
-                    - 'sylius_promotion_action_order_percentage_discount'
-                shipping_percentage_discount:
-                    - 'sylius'
-                    - 'sylius_promotion_action_shipping_percentage_discount'
-                your_promotion_action:
-                    - 'sylius'
-                    - 'your_custom_validation_group'
-    ```
-   Along with this update, constraints have been removed from specific action form types.
-The affected form types
-   include:
-    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\FixedDiscountConfigurationType`
-    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\PercentageDiscountConfigurationType`
-    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\UnitFixedDiscountConfigurationType`
-    - `Sylius\Bundle\PromotionBundle\Form\Type\Action\UnitPercentageDiscountConfigurationType`

-   The constraints previously defined in these forms are now
-   in `src/Sylius/Bundle/CoreBundle/Resources/config/validation/PromotionAction.xml` and managed via the new validation
-   groups parameters in the configuration.

-1. A new parameter has been added to specify the validation groups for a given promotion rule.
-   If you have any custom validation groups for your promotion rule, you need to add them to
-   your `config/packages/_sylius.yaml` file.
-   Additionally, if you have your own promotion rule and want to add your validation groups, you can add another key to
-   the `promotion_rule.validation_groups` parameter.
-   This is handled by `Sylius\Bundle\PromotionBundle\Validator\PromotionRuleGroupValidator` and it resolves the groups
-   based on the type of the passed promotion rule.

-    ```yaml
-    sylius_promotion:
-        promotion_rule:
-            validation_groups:
-                cart_quantity:
-                    - 'sylius'
-                    - 'sylius_promotion_rule_cart_quantity'
-                customer_group:
-                    - 'sylius'
-                    - 'sylius_promotion_rule_customer_group'
-                your_promotion_rule:
-                    - 'sylius'
-                    - 'your_custom_validation_group'
-    ```
-   Along with this update, constraints have been removed from specific rule form types.
-The affected form types include:
-    - `Sylius\Bundle\CoreBundle\Form\Type\Promotion\Rule\ContainsProductConfigurationType`
-    - `Sylius\Bundle\CoreBundle\Form\Type\Promotion\Rule\NthOrderConfigurationType`
-    - `Sylius\Bundle\PromotionBundle\Form\Type\Rule\CartQuantityConfigurationType`
-    - `Sylius\Bundle\PromotionBundle\Form\Type\Rule\ItemTotalConfigurationType`

-   The constraints previously defined in these forms are now
-   in `src/Sylius/Bundle/CoreBundle/Resources/config/validation/PromotionRule.xml` and managed via the new validation
-   groups parameters in the configuration.

 1. The behavior of the `sylius:install:setup` command has changed,
    because `Sylius\Bundle\CoreBundle\Installer\Setup\LocaleSetup` has been updated.
    Now, it automatically replaces the existing `locale` parameter in the configuration with the one provided for the
    store.

-1. A new parameter has been added to specify the validation groups for a given catalog promotion scope.
-   If you have any custom validation groups for your catalog promotion scope, you need to add them to
-   your `config/packages/_sylius.yaml` file.
-   Additionally, if you have your own catalog promotion scope and want to add your validation groups, you can add
-   another key to the `catalog_promotion_scope.validation_groups` parameter.
-   This is handled by `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionScopeGroupValidator` and it resolves the
-   groups based on the type of the passed catalog promotion scope.

-    ```yaml
-    sylius_promotion:
-        catalog_promotion_scope:
-            validation_groups:
-                for_products:
-                    - 'sylius'
-                    - 'sylius_catalog_promotion_scope_for_products'
-                for_taxons:
-                    - 'sylius'
-                    - 'sylius_catalog_promotion_scope_for_taxons'
-                your_scope:
-                    - 'sylius'
-                    - 'your_custom_validation_group'
-    ```
-   Along with this update, constraints have been removed from specific rule form types.
-The affected form types include:
-    - `Sylius\Bundle\CoreBundle\Form\Type\CatalogPromotionScope\ForProductsScopeConfigurationType`
-    - `Sylius\Bundle\CoreBundle\Form\Type\CatalogPromotionScope\ForTaxonsScopeConfigurationType`
-    - `Sylius\Bundle\CoreBundle\Form\Type\CatalogPromotionScope\ForVariantsScopeConfigurationType`

-   The constraints previously defined in these forms are now
-   in `src/Sylius/Bundle/CoreBundle/Resources/config/validation/CatalogPromotionScope.xml` and managed via the new
-   validation groups parameters in the configuration.

-1. A new parameter has been added to specify the validation groups for a given catalog promotion action.
-   If you have any custom validation groups for your catalog promotion action, you need to add them to
-   your `config/packages/_sylius.yaml` file.
-   Additionally, if you have your own catalog promotion action and want to add your validation groups, you can add
-   another key to the `catalog_promotion_action.validation_groups` parameter.
-   This is handled by `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionActionGroupValidator` and it resolves the
-   groups based on the type of the passed catalog promotion action.

-    ```yaml
-    sylius_promotion:
-        catalog_promotion_action:
-            validation_groups:
-                percentage_discount:
-                    - 'sylius'
-                    - 'sylius_catalog_promotion_action_percentage_discount'
-                fixed_discount:
-                    - 'sylius'
-                    - 'sylius_catalog_promotion_action_fixed_discount'
-                your_action:
-                    - 'sylius'
-                    - 'your_custom_validation_group'
-    ```
-   Along with this update, constraints have been removed from specific rule form types.
-The affected form types include:
-    - `Sylius\Bundle\PromotionBundle\Form\Type\CatalogPromotionAction\FixedDiscountActionConfigurationType`
-    - `Sylius\Bundle\PromotionBundle\Form\Type\CatalogPromotionAction\PercentageDiscountActionConfigurationType`

-   The constraints previously defined in these forms are now
-   in `src/Sylius/Bundle/PromotionBundle/Resources/config/validation/CatalogPromotionAction.xml`
-   and `src/Sylius/Bundle/CoreBundle/Resources/config/validation/CatalogPromotionAction.xml` and are managed via the new
-   validation groups parameters in the configuration.

-1. Sylius Mailer email configuration keys in
-   the `src/Sylius/Bundle/CoreBundle/Resources/config/app/sylius/sylius_mailer.yml` file have been changed:

-   Deprecated:
-    ```yaml
-    sylius_mailer:
-        emails:
-           account_verification_token:
-               subject: sylius.emails.user.verification_token.subject
-    ```

-   New:
-    ```yaml
-    sylius_mailer:
-        emails:
-            account_verification:
-                subject: sylius.email.user.account_verification.subject
-    ```

 1. Translation keys in the `Sylius\Bundle\CoreBundle\Resources\translations\messages.en.yml` under the `sylius.email`
    key have been changed: